oppia/oppia-web-developer-docs/Google-Summer-of-Code-2024.md

 **Q: Can I submit more than one proposal to Oppia?**

 A: Yes, you can.
 However, we strongly recommend picking one project and writing a solid proposal for it.
 Splitting attention across multiple projects might not be a great idea.
-(That said, GSoC is offering full-length and half-length projects, so one exception might be if you're interested in doing either the 'full version' or the 'half version' of a project idea that can support both modes.
-In such a case, you would be welcome to submit both the 'full version' and the 'half version' as separate applications, but, before doing so, please make sure that you'd be happy with either outcome if you are selected.)
+(That said, GSoC is offering projects of multiple lengths, and if you're interested in doing either the 'full version' or the 'half version' of a project idea that can support both modes, you can submit **both** the 'full version' and the 'half version' as separate applications.
+Just make sure that you'd be happy with either outcome if you are selected!)

+**Q: I'm part of team X in Oppia.
+Can I submit a proposal for a project idea from a different team?**

+A: Yes, you can; there are no issues with that.
+There is a space in the proposal template to list teams at Oppia you've participated in, and we will get feedback from members of those teams about what their experience of collaborating with you is like.

 **Q: How early should I start working on the proposal?**